This article is not for everyone. As always, consult your primary care provider before starting any weight-loss regimen.

 Enter Healthy Eating

 LaLanne once quipped that “Exercise is king and diet is queen”.
 Truer words were never spoken.
 The standard diet given by the USDA contains a very high grain intake count.
 This will not help you lose weight and slash visceral fat and subcutaneous fat at all.
 A diet based on healthy fats such as avacados, nuts, free-range eggs, fatty fish and fish oils(plus increasing protein intake and fiber intake) will help you win the battle of the bulge.
+You can also try a natural weight-loss aid.

 As far as veggies go, eat cruciferous veggies like brussel sprouts, cabbage, kale, bok choy and broccoli.
 These fat-fighting vegetables contain vital nutrients and IC3 (an essential phytonutrient).